 - All of our Sixth Form students are enrolled on the basis that they are full-time students, taking a full programme of at least 580 guided learning hours per year.
 We draw down funding on this basis and are accountable for this being an accurate reflection of our students' programmes of study.
-Part-time timetables can therefore only be used as a temporary measure as part of a reintegration strategy leading to improved full-time attendance. - If a student is identified as persistently or severely absent, (attendance is below 90% or 50% respectively) we ask that parents come in for meeting with the Learning Manager and Tutor.
+Part-time timetables can therefore only be used as a temporary measure as part of a reintegration strategy leading to improved full-time attendance. - If a student is identified as persistently or severely absent, (attendance is below 90% or 50% respectively) we ask that parents come in for meeting with the Head of Year, Assistant Head of Year or Tutor.
 The student should also be present for all or part of this meeting.
-Full engagement with this process is an absolute necessity on the part of parents and students. - We follow an 'EBSNA' based approach to discussing the factors affecting attendance and will draw up an agreed strategy for improving attendance.
-'EBSNA' stands for Emotionally Based School Non-Attendance and is an approach to identifying the barriers to attendance in a non-stigmatising and supportive way.
-This will include discussing the 'push/pull' factors to school attendance for an individual student and then the drawing up of an agreement, with targets.
-This will create an action plan and attendance contract, with review dates.
-The agreement is also likely to include some bespoke arrangements to support improved attendance. - Follow up meetings will be arranged for each of the review dates, which will be at fortnightly intervals over the course of six weeks, with the final meeting being a final review, at which either the student moves on from the support period or is progressed to next steps. - School, parents, and student will all sign to agree to play a fully engaged role in the support strategy.
+Full engagement with this process is an absolute necessity on the part of parents and students. - This will create an action plan and attendance contract, with review dates.
+The agreement is also likely to include some bespoke arrangements to support improved attendance. - Follow up meetings will be arranged, with the final meeting being a final review, at which either the student moves on from the support period or is progressed to next steps. - School, parents, and student will all sign to agree to play a fully engaged role in the support strategy. - Some examples of bespoke arrangements to help students meet the needs of push/pull factors identified include, for example, a phased reintegration, timetable changes or referral to the school counsellor. - By the time of the final review (which will involve the Deputy Principal), students must have met threshold of 90% attendance in the weekly data total.

-- Some examples of bespoke arrangements to help students meet the needs of push/pull factors identified include, for example, a phased reintegration, timetable changes or referral to the school counsellor. - By the time of the final review (which will involve the Deputy Principal), students must have met threshold of 90% attendance in the weekly data total. - If the threshold is met and then attendance deteriorates again, students re-enter the support cycle but this time it will be a four-week cycle.
-The cycle can only be re-entered once in each year of Sixth Form. (i.e. two support cycles in Year 12 and two in Year 13 maximum). - If a student does not meet the threshold on a first or a second occasion in any given year, the following possible options will be applied, as appropriate to the circumstances: - The student comes off roll but is offered a restart the following year (usually suitable when a long term mental or physical health issue lies behind the attendance); - The student comes off roll and is offered a progression appointment and support to apply for an alternative destination (usually suitable when a student has no significant underlying health issues affecting attendance); - The student comes off roll and sits exams as an eternal student, with exam fees paid by parent (usually only suitable when a student is in the final term of Yr 13 and there are no apparent safeguarding concerns); - The student stays on roll but has to drop one or more courses in order to maximise achievement, with exam fees paid by school only if there is then 90% attendance at lessons for remaining course(s) (usually only suitable when a student is in the final term of Yr 13).
+- If a student regularly does not meet the threshold, the following possible options will be applied, as appropriate to the circumstances: - The student comes off roll but is offered a restart the following year (usually suitable when a long term mental or physical health issue lies behind the attendance); - The student comes off roll and is offered a progression appointment and support to apply for an alternative destination (usually suitable when a student has no significant underlying health issues affecting attendance); - The student comes off roll and sits exams as an eternal student, with exam fees paid by parent (usually only suitable when a student is in the final term of Yr 13 and there are no apparent safeguarding concerns); - The student stays on roll but has to drop one or more courses in order to maximise achievement, with exam fees paid by school only if there is then 90% attendance at lessons for remaining course(s) (usually only suitable when a student is in the final term of Yr 13).